 - If you are using smoked bacon or pancetta and cooking for small children, you may not need to add salt.

 🥡 Storage & Freezing

 This dish is at its best when eaten straight away, as this is when the sauce will be at its creamiest, however, it can be stored in the fridge in an airtight container for up to 3 days.

 Either reheat in the microwave for 2-3 minutes, stirring halfway through or on the hob in a saucepan on a low heat until piping hot.
 You may need to add a couple of tablespoons of water or dairy free cream to the pasta to loosen the sauce.

 The pasta may become soggy and the sauce will evaporate a little so the taste or texture may not be as appealing.

-The same goes for freezing.
-It is perfectly safe to freeze this dish for up to 3 months, then defrost in the fridge overnight and re-heat as above.
+The same goes for freezing, I wouldn’t overly recommend it as the sauce and the texture of the dish won’t be as creamy, but if you want to, it is perfectly safe to freeze this dish for up to 3 months.
+When ready to use, defrost in the fridge overnight and reheat as above.

 If you can, I would recommend eating this straight after cooking!

 The most common option is spaghetti as the sauce clings beautifully to the strands and this is the traditional pasta for carbonara, however, you can use any pasta.
 Why not try a linguine, rigatoni or fettuccine?